ibexa/documentation-developer/docs/cookbook/listening_to_core_events.md

 ```

 Service tag `ezpublish.api.slot` identifies your service as a valid Slot.
-The signal part (mandatory) says that this slot is listening to `ContentService\PublishVersionSignal`
+The signal part (mandatory) says that this Slot is listening to `ContentService\PublishVersionSignal`
 (shortcut for `\eZ\Publish\Core\SignalSlot\Signal\ContentService\PublishVersionSignal`).

 !!! note